ClotanPaul/SequenceReconstruction/README.md

 ## Results
 The final model achieved an average score of approximately **0.54** using the defined evaluation metric.
 This performance significantly exceeds the estimated baseline for a random sequence reconstruction model, which is around **0.19** with a standard deviation of **0.06**.

+The weights of the trained model are provided in the repository.